OpenScienceLabs/osl-translations/README.md

 ## Amount Requested:

+## Brief Budget Justification:

+<!-- (Please include hours and/or pay rates) -->
+<!-- How will the money be spent? -->

 - How much $ per hours?
   Dependiendo del tiempo que lleve el costo del trabajo por persona
 - Se necesita alguna otra herramienta

-## Brief Budget Justification:

-<!-- (Please include hours and/or pay rates) -->
-<!-- How will the money be spent? -->
+- How many peopele?

 ## Timeline of Deliverables: